sasabosnic/rgz/ref/db.md

 among product owners, sales team, backend developers, and devops.

-Inspite all the difficulties we have as a highly distributed team (Cupertino, Singapore, Moscow, Kazan, and Tokyo), Roman had keep up with the pace of a growing startup and streamlined our work process.
+Inspite all the difficulties we have as a highly distributed team (Cupertino, Singapore, Moscow, Kazan, and Tokyo), Roman had kept up with the pace of a growing startup and streamlined our work process.